Brannonkemper/phase_3-medchallenge/README.md

    ```bash
    pip install -r requirements.txt
    ```
-   Ensure you add to the requirement.txt
+   Ensure you add to the requirement.txt if they are not there
     alembic
      SQLAlchemy
     flask